ayanshafiqsatti52/TIC-TAC-TOE-/README.md

 ### Human vs Human

-Play a traditional game of Tic-Tac-Toe against another player on the same computer.
+Play a traditional game of Tic-Tac-Toe against a friend or foe.It's your choice!

-The game supports both **3×3 and 4×4 boards**, with three matching symbols required to win.
+The game supports both **3×3 and 4×4 boards**.

 ### Human vs Bot